rahul-verma/arjuna/docs/source/cli.rst

 The run-session command
 -----------------------

-This command is used to run tests as per a session definition.yaml file.
+This command is used to run tests as per a session definition in `<Project Root Directory>/config/sessions.yaml` file.

 .. code-block:: bash